Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Main Results

 It may appear a bit counter-intuitive that exact/approximate recovery is achievable when the separation is so small.
 Such a result is a manifestation of the geometry in high dimensions: the relative volume of the intersection of two balls vanishes as the dimension grows.
-As a passing note, our exact recovery result above does \emph{not} contradict the necessary condition $\minsep\ge1+\sqrt{1+\frac{2}{\vecdim+2}}$ given in \citet[Corollary 4.3]{li2017kmeans}, as they allow $\num$ to grow \emph{arbitrarily} fast, in which case with high probability some points will land in the intersection.
+As a passing note, the result in~\cite[Corollary 4.3]{li2017kmeans} establishes a \emph{necessary} condition $\minsep\ge1+\sqrt{1+\frac{2}{\vecdim+2}}$ for exact recovery.
+Our result above does \emph{not} contradict this condition, as the latter allows $\num$ to grow arbitrarily fast, in which case with high probability some points will land in the intersection.